-If you are starting college or sixth form course in 2018, there may be bursaries or other funds to help you.
+If you are starting college or a sixth form course, there may be bursaries or other funds to help you.

 Ask in your school or college about Learner Bursaries, travel concessions and other financial help.
 Schools and colleges have funds to help students who can’t otherwise afford to stay on their course.
 More help/grants are available if you are: